 "Thoughts strongly influence how we interpret behaviors of others and our expectations,"

-Dr. Danielle Forshee, a clinical psychologist and licensed clinical social worker, tells Bustle, so take a second to evaluate this idea that something's "wrong."
+Dr. Danielle Forshee, a clinical psychologist and licensed clinical social worker, tells Bustle.
+So, take a second to evaluate this idea that something's "wrong" in your relationship.

 10 You Feel The Chemistry